Eligibility for Veteran Readiness and Employment

 - Help finding and keeping a job, including the use of special employer incentives and job accommodations

-- Post-secondary training at a college, vocational, technical, or business school
+- Post-secondary education and training at a college, vocational, technical, or business school

 - Supportive rehabilitation services including case management, counseling, and medical referrals